agusorsato/agusorsato/README.md

 Hi 👋 My name is Agustin Orsato
 ===============================

-SAP Technical Analyst and BackEnd Developer
+SAP Technical Analyst and Data Scientist
 -------------------------------------------

 Bachelor of Administration - Years of experience in the area of ​​Consulting and management of IT Projects. - Postgraduate in Project Management - SAP Business One - Sap R3 FI Other knowledge: -SQL - Python (Intermediate) - AWS -JAVA